JustSomeBrosDoingScience/SCIENCE/SE31520/05-ORM-Rails.md

 ActiveRecord.where(params[:user]) # Maps to SQL.
 ```

 Be careful about exposing the database to views.
-See http://rubyonrails.orb/security.html.
+See the [Ruby on Rails Security Page](http://rubyonrails.orb/security.html).

 ```ruby
 ActiveRecord.where("thing like ?", thing + "%") # Wildcards